brian-st-amand/re2peg/README.md

 Test your PEG (using JavaScript) here: https://pegjs.org/online

 All major languages have their own PEG implementations.
-The grammar will be identical to the one seen here, but sometimes the delimitors for characters/strings will vary.
+The grammar will be identical to the one seen here, but sometimes the delimiters for characters/strings will vary.

 https://re2peg.vercel.app/